 So, to start with, what is SEO copywriting?
-Well, if copywriting is using words that describe and promote an idea, product, or service, then SEO (Search Engine Optimisation) copywriting is enriching those words with elements that benefit its standing in Google ranking algorithms.
-By utilising a range of relevant factors in appropriate ways, your piece of content will have a much better chance of shooting up those rankings.
+Well, if copywriting is using words to describe and promote an idea, product, or service, then SEO (Search Engine Optimisation) copywriting is enriching those words with elements that benefit its standing in Google’s ranking algorithms.
+By utilising a range of relevant factors, your piece of content will have a much better chance of shooting up those rankings.

-The good news is that understanding the basics of SEO copywriting is stress-free and can get you working straightaway towards more traffic, more conversion rates, and the satisfaction of owning a website with high quality user experience.
-And don’t fret over wrapping your head around technical jargon that leaves you feeling confused, as even small, easy-to-grasp changes to your website’s copy can make a big difference.
+Thankfully, understanding the basics of SEO copywriting is stress-free and can get you working straightaway towards more traffic, more conversion rates, and the satisfaction of owning a website with high quality user experience.
+And don’t fret over wrapping your head around technical jargon that leaves you feeling confused.
+Even small, easy-to-grasp changes to your website’s copy can make a big difference.

 Keywords Unlock Your Copy’s Meaning

-The backbone of any strong SEO copywriting is the keyword that you choose to build each piece of content around.
-This requires some research about what keywords are relevant in your field or industry but is essential in helping Google match your content to the relevant search queries.
+The backbone of any strong SEO copywriting is the keyword you choose to create content around.
+This requires doing keyword research to find what words are relevant in your field or industry.
+This is essential in helping Google match your content to its relevant search queries.
 Keywords are the search terms people type into search boxes.
 Therefore, your webpages need to be written specifically around those initial search terms.
 Knowing and matching the searcher’s intent is essential to forming the most suitable destination for them to reach.

 Keywords range in length, structure, and popularity, meaning there is a fair bit to think about when deciding on which one to pick.
 Your research should cover the sites already sitting atop results pages – what about them works, what are the areas you could improve?
-Some keywords will be more competitive than others while some keywords may take multiple pieces of content for Google to take notice.
-However, we can say that you should only ever attach one keyword to a webpage, as using multiple comes at the risk of them sabotaging each other in the push to get indexed.
+Some keywords will be more competitive while other keywords may take multiple pieces of content for Google to notice.
+You should only ever attach one keyword to a webpage, as using multiple comes at the risk of them sabotaging each other in the push to get indexed.

 To avoid this, we suggest mentioning your chosen keyword at least twice in a 600-800-word piece, and at least four times in a 1000+ word piece.
-Incorporating your keyword should come fairly organically as you will be writing around a certain topic already focused on that particular word.
-With that said, it may be easier for you to draft out your content naturally and then see if you can feature your keyword in more places during your edits.
+Incorporating your keyword should come fairly organically as you will be writing around a topic already focused on that particular word.
+With that said, it may be easier for you to draft out your content naturally and then see if you can feature your keyword more frequently during the edit.

-The answer about what’s the ideal word count to please Google is that it depends.
-Research back in 2016 showed that the average length of the top results on search engine results pages (SERPs) was 1800 words, but that doesn’t mean that every corner of your website needs to consist of long form content to be successful.
+The answer to what’s the ideal word count to please Google is that it depends.
+Research in 2016 showed that the average length of the top results on search engine results pages was 1800 words.
+But that doesn’t mean every corner of your website needs to consist of long form content to be successful.

-SEO copywriting is a lot about understanding what works best for the type of content you are creating.
-This means your on-page work, blog posts, listing pages, and every other kind of webpage on your site is going to vary greatly in word count.
-Looking to see what ballpark your competitors’ equivalent content falls into may be a good way to gauge what length to aim for.
+SEO copywriting is about understanding how each of these elements work best for the type of content you are creating – and length is no different.
+This means the web pages on your site are going to vary greatly in word count.
+Research your competitors’ equivalent content length to get a ballpark idea of what you should be aiming for.

-In general, though, blog posts should be between 800 and 1500 words.
-You can always write your long form pieces in stages, with consistent updates to your existing pages being looked upon favourably by Google.
+- In general, blog posts should be between 800 and 1500 words.
+You can always write your long form pieces in stages, with consistent updates to your existing posts a smart SEO decision.

 How to Format for the Best SEO